nebuly-ai/nebuly-ai/README.md

 ## Hi all, I'm Nebuly 👐

-_My mission is to accelerate for as many people as possible the transition to efficient computing leveraging only the resources that are strictly needed._
+_Our mission is to accelerate for as many people as possible the transition to efficient computing leveraging only the resources that are strictly needed._
 As Nebulers, we are constantly asking ourselves how we can reimagine efficient software development in the post-Moore era and help developers realize the enormous potential hidden in the right software to hardware blending.

 Join our NEW community on [Discord](https://discord.gg/RbeQMu886J) ✨ for a chat about nebullvm and any discussion about AI optimization